szeged/jerryscript/targets/esp8266/modules/API-doc/Js-ArduCAM-API.md

 | 2048x1536 | `ArduCAM.IMG_SIZE_2048x1536` |
 | 2592x1944 | `ArduCAM.IMG_SIZE_2592x1944` |

-Note: the `EMPTY` image size exists to keep compatibility with the uCam device.
+**Note**: the `EMPTY` image size exists to keep compatibility with the uCam device.
+In the case of ArduCAM, this will fallback to 320x240.

 ## Methods